Weak-to-Strong Generalization via Bregman Bias-Variance Decomposition: Introduction

 In this work, we present misfit-based W2SG inequalities by entirely removing the convexity assumption on the student's hypothesis class.
-Specifically, our misfit-based analysis is conducted at the level of \textit{expected population risk}, that is, the expected risk is evaluated over both data and model distributions, with loss functions based on Bregman divergences.
+Specifically, our misfit-based analysis is conducted at the level of \textit{expected population risk} ( i.e., the risk is evaluated over both data and model parameter distributions), with loss functions based on Bregman divergences.
 This approach brings at least two benefits.
-First, it enables us to apply a generalized {\it bias-variance decomposition of Bregman divergences} recently developed by \cite{pfau2013generalized,adlam2022understanding}, rather than relying on the generalized Pythagorean theorem, thereby avoiding the convexity assumption.
+First, it enables us to apply a generalized {\it bias-variance decomposition of Bregman divergences} recently developed by \citep{pfau2013generalized,adlam2022understanding}, rather than relying on the generalized Pythagorean theorem as in \citep{charikar2024quantifying,mulgund2025relating}, thereby avoiding the convexity assumption.
 In addition, explicitly analyzing expected population risk allows us to utilize the dependency between teacher and student models, an aspect overlooked in previous misfit analyses.
 As a result, our results suggest that an ideal scenario for W2SG occurs when the student's predictions align with those of its ``posterior mean'' teacher, where the posterior is defined by conditioning the teacher's distribution on the student model, and the mean may involve a dual expectation.
-From an algorithmic perspective, this insight encourages training student models using averaged labels from an ensemble of teachers.
-Furthermore, by specializing our results to squared loss and considering a ridge regression example, we show that reducing the expected misfit between teacher and student is sufficient for W2SG.
-Importantly, we find that this misfit term monotonically vanishes as the student's model size increases.
-Intriguingly, we also demonstrate that overly minimizing this misfit (when its minimum value is zero), eliminates the performance gain, causing the student merely to replicate the teacher, which justifies the importance of regularization or early stopping in W2SG.
+Algorithmically, this insight encourages training student models using averaged labels from an ensemble of teachers.
+Furthermore, by specializing our results to squared loss and considering a ridge regression example in the overparameterized regime, we show that reducing the expected misfit between teacher and student is sufficient for W2SG.
+Notably, the misfit term decreases as the student’s model size grows, especially when the ridge parameter is small.
+More intriguingly, we further show that when the student is sufficiently large, it converges in expectation to its ``posterior mean'' teacher; in this case, the misfit term remains strictly positive, thus guaranteeing the occurrence of W2SG.
 Extending our analysis to the case where the Bregman divergence is the KL divergence (CE loss), we derive corresponding W2SG inequalities.
 We theoretically demonstrate that under CE or RCE loss, reducing the entropy of the student model's predictions favors W2SG.
 Additionally, we provide a comparative theoretical analysis of CE and RCE in ideal scenarios, and we also show that RCE is significantly less sensitive to the teacher's prediction confidence, an especially advantageous property when inputs are ambiguous for the teacher model.